theRealAph/ScopeLocals/README.md

 progress or noteworthy events.
 Such server components often need to share data between themselves, independent from the business logic.

-For example, as a security measure, the server might allocate a `Permissions` token to each thread that handles a request.
-Other server components would use that token to restrict access to the operations they provide.
+In this example, as a security measure, a server allocates a `Permissions` token to each thread that handles a request.
+Other server components use that token to restrict access to the operations they provide.

 Thread context data is normally communicated from a caller